spatie/laravel-multitenancy/docs/basic-usage/working-with-the-current-tenant.md

 ### Finding the current tenant

-You can find the current method like this.
+You can find the current tenant like this:

 ```php
 Spatie\Multitenancy\Models\Tenant::current(); // returns the current tenant, or if no tenant is current, `null`